MarineYY/RAPiDLe/README.md

 # RAPiDLe
-> Anomaly detection with Path Mining
+> Intrusion Detection Based on Path Mining in Provenance Graph.

-## Work together
-Other collaborators can make contribution via new branches